turistu/rmx3474-rooting/oppo-deeptesting-1.1.0.diff.md

 udid			IMEI 1
 chipId			/proc/oppoVersion/serialID
 otaVersion		ro.build.version.ota
-clientLockStatus	0
-operator		ro.oppo.operator
+token			login token obtained from com.heytap.usercenter clientLockStatus	0 operator		ro.oppo.operator
 ```
 The way the request and replies are encrypted (better said obfuscated)
-are also different from the realme apk -- see the [`oppo.pl`](oppo.pl) script
+are also different from the realme apk -- see the [`oppo.pl`](oppo.pl)
-which implements both the client and the server part.
+script which implements both the client and the server part.

+#### Applying this patch

 You can modify any apk by unpacking it with `apktool d`, editing the
 smali files and resources, packing it back with `apktool b`, signing